 Serious side effects are rare and happen in less than 1 in 1,000 people.

-Call a doctor or contact 111 straight away if you get:
+Call a doctor or call 111 now if you get:

 - diarrhoea (possibly with stomach cramps) that contains blood or mucus or severe diarrhoea that lasts for more than 4 days